 Congratulations on your purchase and welcome to Woodland Mills.
 This manual gives you the necessary information about your machine so you will be able to use it properly.
 The entire manual must be read and understood before you start using the machine.
-If any questions should arise that are not covered by this manual, please contact our customer service at 1-855-476-6455.
+If any questions should arise that are not covered by this manual, please contact Woodland Mills Inc.

-OWNER'S RECORD
+(OWNER'S RECORD

-Please take a moment to record the following information about your portable sawmill.
+ķ Please take a moment to record the following information about your portable sawmill.
 If you need to call for assistance, please be ready to provide your model and serial numbers.
 This information will allow us to help you more quickly when you call.

-MODEL NUMBER
+I MODEL NUMBER

-SERIAL NUMBER
+, SERIAL NUMBER

-DATE OF PURCHASE
+I DATE OF PURCHASE

+Ь

 This machine is designed for certain applications only.
-We strongly recommend this machine is not modified and/or used for any application other than that for which it was designed.
+We strongly recommend that this machine is not modified and/or used for any application other than that for which it was designed.
 If you have any questions relative to a particular application, DO NOT use the machine until you have first contacted us to determine if it can or should be performed on the product.

-For technical questions and replacement parts, please contact Woodland Mills Inc. at 1-855-476-MILL (6455)
+For technical questions and replacement parts, please contact Woodland Mills Inc.